mdn/content/files/en-us/web/css/font-synthesis-position/index.md

 - `auto`
   - : Indicates that a missing position typeface may be synthesized by the browser if needed.
 - `none`
-  - : Indicates that the synthesis of the missing position typeface by the browser is not allowed.
+  - : Indicates that the synthesis of a missing position typeface by the browser is not allowed.

 ## Formal definition